earthlab/earthlab.github.io/_posts/courses/earth-analytics/06-automate-science-workflows/2017-01-01-week-06-automate-science-workflows.md

 Use the `lapply()` function (instead of a for loop) to

-1. process all of the precipitation data files files that you created for each year, and
+1. Process all of the precipitation data files files that you created for each year.
-2. add a new column to the file containing anything that you'd like
+2. Add a new column to the file containing anything that you'd like.
-3. write a new `.csv` file to a new directory with that output file.
+3. Write a new `.csv` file to a new directory with that output file.

 You can chose to use the same code that you used for the homework assignment, however implemented in a for loop if you want.